Christopher-Huckfeldt/Christopher-Huckfeldt.github.io/_pages/research.md

 ## Work in progress

-<br/>**Active and Passive Search Efficiency over the Business Cycle**<br/>
+<br/>**The marginal efficiency of active search**<br/>
-> Non-employed workers engaged in some form of active search are more likely to find a job than workers engaged in purely-passive search, implying a positive relative return to active search in the probability of finding a job.
-This paper shows that the relative return to active search falls during a recession.
-Such a finding poses a challenge to most existing models of search, as the relative return to active search is generally assumed to be stable over the business cycle.
-I propose a minimally-modified theory of search where workers find jobs through a combination of active and passive methods.
-Estimates of the model indicate that active and passive search are complements; and thus, that the marginal efficiency of active search declines during a recession.
-The results imply that a UI expansion will have an lower overall impact on unemployment durations if enacted during a recession.
+> The marginal efficiency of active search is the rate at which active search increases overall search efficiency (and thus the probability of finding a job).
+This paper documents that job-finding probabilities of active searchers fall closer to those of purely-passive searchers during recessions, despite the well-documented countercyclicality of active search effort.
+The finding rules out the constant marginal efficiency of active search typically assumed in the literature, whereby the elasticity of substitution between active and passive search is infinite; instead, the data support an elasticity of substitution substantially below one.
+I show that an elasticity below unity introduces a novel search externality into an otherwise standard DMP setting: inefficiently high active search reduces the marginal efficiency of active search during recessions, further increasing unemployment.